IndrajeetPatil/ggstatsplot/README.md

   data = ToothGrowth,
   x = supp,
   y = len,
-  mean.ci = TRUE, # whether to display confidence interval for means k = 3, # number of decimal places for statistical results outlier.tagging = TRUE, # whether outliers need to be tagged outlier.label = dose, # variable to be used for tagging outliers
+  k = 3, # number of decimal places for statistical results outlier.tagging = TRUE, # whether outliers need to be tagged outlier.label = dose, # variable to be used for tagging outliers